-Native to North America, boxelder (Acer negundo) trees are fast-growing, drought-resistant maple trees that produce minimal maple.
+Native to North America, boxelder (Acer negundo, USDA zones 2-10) trees are fast-growing, drought-resistant maple trees that produce minimal maple syrup.
 These trees are also called box elder trees, ash-leaved maple and Manitoba maple.
 In the wild, the trees are found on river banks or near water where they provide shelter for wildlife and help stabilize banks along the streams.

 Homeowners sometimes plant them as an easy-to-grow decorative addition to their gardens, and they serve as wonderful climbing trees for young children.
 In urban areas, however, they're often found in ditches and viewed as a weed.

-These hardy trees can grow in zones two through nine, surviving most mild, cool or cold regions of the country.
+These hardy trees survive in most regions of the country.
 Plant your boxelder near a stream or river, if possible.
 Boxelder maples will survive in most soils, sand or clay, regardless if it's wet or dry, but they're sensitive to salt spray.
 They require six hours of direct light daily and are extremely sensitive to wind and ice damage.
-Boxelder trees are considered an aggressive tree as they easily germinate.
+Boxelder trees are considered an aggressive tree as their seeds easily germinate.

 Boxelder Tree Identification

 Boxelder is unusual for a maple tree, featuring compound leaves that are ash-colored, thick twigs that transform from powder blue to purple-green as the season progresses and roundish buds.
 This maple tree has a brown bark trunk and its lumber is distinctively softer, weaker and lighter than the majority of maples.
 Boxelder maples are prone to extreme sucker growth, and when wet, they have an unusual and foul smell.